 - 1. Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
 Therefore, excessive tardies may adversely affect the semester grade.
 It is to the student's advantage to make sure that the professor is informed immediately following the close of the class that the student was tardy and not absent.
 It is not the professor's responsibility to stop the class to mark the tardy; the student is the one responsible for conveying that information immediately following that class, not at a later time. - 2.
 Incompletes-As stated in the University catalog, incompletes are granted only for "good cause," such as extended hospitalization, long-term illness, or a death in the family.
-Students must petition for an incomplete using the form available in the History, Humanities, and Government Department.
+Students must petition for an incomplete using the petitions.oru.edu website.
 Very few incompletes are granted.